- Why Is a Medicare Supplement Necessary?

 - Who Is Eligible?

 You Are At Risk With Original Medicare!

-That's not hype, it's a fact.
 Your Original Medicare benefits offer basic health care coverage.
-For most seniors it takes care of about 80 percent of all medical bills.
+For most seniors, it takes care of about 80 percent of all medical bills.
 If you have a disability, it may pay even less.
 For the remaining 20-plus percent you are required to pay the bills out of your own pocket (unless you have Medicaid or VA benefits).
 This is why supplemental Medicare insurance is critical.

 Without supplemental Medicare insurance, an illness, injury, even a couple day stay in the hospital can cost you thousands of dollars.
 If you have a critical illness it could end up costing you your house, your life savings, or both.
 No matter what, unless you are already poor, the Government will not give you additional assistance to help pay your medical bills.
 This is why buying additional coverage is so important.
 A Medicare supplement policy pays the portion of your medical bills that Medicare does not cover (the "twenty percent").

-You can purchase a Medicare supplement policy directly from the insurance carrier or through a Medicare insurance agent licensed to sell policies in your state.
+You can purchase a Medicare Supplement directly from the insurance carrier or through an agent licensed to sell policies in your state.
 We recommend using an independent agent because they can help you evaluate policies from multiple carriers.
-Look-up agents in your state by entering your zip code below.
+Find an agents in your state by entering your zip code below.

 Still Have Questions About Medicare Supplement Insurance?

 Read our complete Medicare Supplement Guide or talk to your local agent.